ta18/learn-hugo/content/english/faq/python3/env-virtuel/index.md

 ---
-title: "🔨 Créer et utiliser un Environnement Virtuel Python (EVP)"
+title: "🔨 Create and use a Python Virtual Environment"
 menu:
   main:
     name: "Python Virtual Environment"